Think Before You Act: Decision Transformers with Working Memory: Evaluation

-\textbf{HDT} Hyper-Decision Transformer \citep{DBLP:journals/corr/abs-2304-08487}, which utilizes a hyper-network module to help DT adapt rapidly to unseen tasks.
+We compare \name's performance against the following baselines. \textbf{MDT}: Multi-game Decision Transformer \citep{DBLP:conf/nips/LeeNYLFGFXJMM22}, which trains a large Transformer-based model on multi-game domains.
+For a fair comparison, we train an MDT with 20M parameters, which is approximately the same size of DT-Mem. \textbf{RMDT}: Recurrent Memory Decision Transformer \citep{bessonov2023recurrent}, which utilizes a recurrent memory mechanism for solving reinforcement learning problems.
+This is the most related memory-based DT that is close to our work. \textbf{HDT}: Hyper-Decision Transformer \citep{DBLP:journals/corr/abs-2304-08487}, which utilizes a hyper-network module to help DT adapt rapidly to unseen tasks.
 Since we do not have access to the implementation at the time of writing, for the sake of correctness, we compare our model with HDT on Meta-World only.
-The results reported in our evaluation section come from the HDT paper.

-\textbf{PDT} The Prompt Decision Transformer \citep{DBLP:conf/icml/XuSZLZTG22} generates actions by considering both recent context and pre-collected demonstrations from the target task.
+The results reported in our evaluation section come from the HDT paper. \textbf{PDT}: The Prompt Decision Transformer \citep{DBLP:conf/icml/XuSZLZTG22} generates actions by considering both recent context and pre-collected demonstrations from the target task.

-\subsection{\name~improves model generalization.}
+\subsection{\name improves model generalization.}

-We first evaluate the compared systems on 5 held-out games without fine-tuning (Figure~\ref{fig:no-fine-tune}).
-The evaluation is over 16 runs with different random seeds.
-Average represents the mean value of 16 runs.
-Top3 represents the top 3 rollout values out of 16 runs.
-The results show \name~outperforms MDT in both average and top3 rollout results in 4 out of 5 games.
-Neither of the methods achieve a good result in "Pong".
-We further discuss whether fine-tuning helps to improve the performance in Sec \ref{subsec:fine-tune}.
-From these results, we observe that adding the working memory improves model generalization.
-Specifically, when compared to MDT, \name~increases the DQN-normalized score by 29.9\% and 16.3\% on average rollouts and top3 rollouts, respectively.
-It is worth noting that \name~has 20M parameters, which is the 10\% of MDT's size (200M).
+We evaluate four held-out games fine-tuning results as listed in Table~\ref{tab:dqn_score}.
+Each evaluation signifies an average derived from 16 runs, each under differing random seeds.
+The derived results show that the memory-incorporated methods, RMDT and \name, enhance model generalization when compared to their ablation method MDT.
+A noteworthy observation is that \name demonstrates superior generalization performance than RMDT in all four games.
+This suggests that RMDT does not adequately address the storage and retrieval of information related to tasks, consequently not effectively supporting model generalization and task adaptation development.
+This contrasts DT-Mem, which is designed to accomplish these objectives.